The four stages that lead to addiction

 Overview: The stages of addiction

-If you are wondering whether your or your loved one’s drug and alcohol use has crossed the line and developed into an addiction, you are not alone, understanding the 4 stages of addiction can help you to understand and recognise when a person is at risk of developing an addiction or has already crossed that line.
+If you are wondering whether your substance use or a loved one’s has crossed the line into addiction, you are not alone.
+Understanding the four stages of addiction helps you recognise where a person is on that path, and what can still be done to change course.

-As a person graduates through each stage the consequences of substance use become more severe and it becomes more and more difficult for a person to quit.
-Many people who have developed a problematic relationship with substances aren’t able to identify where they are in process of a developing addiction.
-This blog will explain the gradual process of addiction and how it slowly changes both the relationship between a person and their drug of choice as well as how their body reacts to the substance.
+As a person progresses through each stage the consequences of substance use become more severe and it becomes more and more difficult for a person to quit.
+Many people who have developed a problematic relationship with substances aren’t able to identify where they are in the process of a developing addiction.
+This blog will explain the gradual process of addiction and how it slowly changes both the relationship between a person and their drug of choice.
+It will also look at how their body reacts to the substance.

 The four stages of addiction that have been identified by the experts are:

-The situation can be confusing because many people have used drugs and drink alcohol but only a very small percentage become addicted.
+The situation can be confusing because many people use drugs or drink alcohol, yet only a small percentage become addicted.
+We offer immediate, compassionate support for families.
+Contact us now or call 081 444 7000 for a confidential conversation.

 This is when the person experiments with a substance for the first time.
 According to the United States’ (US) National Institute on Drug Abuse (NIDA), while a person can first use a drug at any time in their life, the majority of people will first experiment with substances before the age of 20.
 This research is from the US but it is indicative of a general pattern of substance use initiation across the globe.

-There can be negative consequences at this stage such as car accidents, physical injuries, and alcohol poisoning or drug overdoses but they are less common in this experimentation phase as compared to later stages.
+There can be negative consequences at this stage such as car accidents or alcohol poisoning, but they are less common in the experimentation phase than in later stages.

 Many people experiment with substances but only a very small percentage become addicts.
 This serves as proof that addiction is not a choice but is rather a complex brain disease.